AIOps-Lab-NKU/SlowSight/README.md

 # 4. End-to-End Workflow

-The complete workflow follows the architecture presented in in this Figure.
+The complete workflow follows the architecture presented in in this figure.

 <img src="./assets/framework.png" width="750">